bessinnica/Loc-markdig-azuredocs-test/articles/storage/common/storage-migration-faq.md

     - **SAS token**: Use an SAS token to access data from the endpoint.
 For more information, see [Using shared access signatures](storage-dotnet-shared-access-signature-part-1.md).

-**How do I use an HTTPS custom domain with my storage account?
-For example, how do I make "https://mystorageaccountname.blob.core.windows.net/images/image.gif" appear as "https://www.contoso.com/images/image.gif"?**
+<strong>How do I use an HTTPS custom domain with my storage account?
+For example, how do I make "<https://mystorageaccountname.blob.core.windows.net/images/image.gif>" appear as "<https://www.contoso.com/images/image.gif"?></strong>

 SSL is not currently supported on storage accounts with custom domains.
 But you can use non-HTTPS custom domains.
 For more information,